Dear composers and nominators:

 Nominations

-Nominations for the 2026 Grawemeyer Award for Music Composition will open on December 2, 2024 and will close on January 28, 2025.
+Nominations for the 2026 Grawemeyer Award for Music Composition are now open and will close on January 28, 2025.
+Using the following link to the online nomination form:

 To receive the updated form annually, please join our mailing list.
 This list will not be shared in any way and will be used only a few times a year for Award-related information.
 Click here to join.